go101/immutable-value-proposal/README.md

 	c <- y // ok

 	ch <- x // error: ch is a constant channel
-	<-ch    // error: ch is a v channel
+	<-ch    // error: ch is a constant channel
 	...
 }
 ```